adrianmoya/es-docs.behat.org/en/quick_intro.rst

 the behavior of your application.
 These stories can then be run as actual tests against your application.
 And yes, it's as cool as it sounds!

-For example, imagine you've been hired to built the famous ``ls`` UNIX command.
+For example, imagine you've been hired to build the famous ``ls`` UNIX command.
 A stakeholder may say to you:

 .. code-block:: gherkin